pdf/crononag/README.md

 - Suppressing output based on matching regexp, regardless of exit code
 - Forcing output based on matching regexp, regardless of exit code
-- Ability to sleep for a random duration (up to a specified maximum), e.g. to spread load over a time window for jobs that run on multple hosts
+- Ability to sleep for a random duration (up to a specified maximum), e.g. to spread load over a time window for jobs that run on multiple hosts

 ## Usage